 Location: Town of Oyster Ice Skating Center, Community Room 1, Bethpage, N.Y.

-John welcomed all members back after the New Years and hoped that sunspot Cycle 24 would start to bring some exotic DX and better conditions to the bands.
-Starting the business portion of tonight’s meeting was the approval of the November 17 2009 meeting minutes.
-There was no meeting in December due to the club’s annual Holiday party.
-Except for some minor corrections, these minutes were accepted as presented.
-In addition, the minutes were prepared in advance by the club’s Secretary Ed, K2MFY, and sent out to the membership with the January meeting notice.
-Thanks to the efforts of KE2LJ, Pat, these minutes appear in the LIDXA web site at: http://www.qsl.net/lidxa.
+Starting the business portion of tonight’s meeting was the approval of the February 16 meeting minutes.
+These minutes were accepted as presented.
+In addition, the minutes were prepared in advance by LIDXA Secretary, Ed, K2MFY, and sent out to the membership with the March meeting notice.
+Thanks to the efforts of KE2LJ, Pat, the minutes appear in the LIDXA web site at: http://www.qsl.net/lidxa

-This meeting concluded at around 9:45 PM after all the scheduled business and entertainment had finished.
-The next meeting is scheduled for Tuesday February 16, 2010.
+This meeting concluded at around 10:05 PM after all the scheduled business had finished.

 Ed Whitman, K2MFY